COVID-19 Pandemic: Changes to testing procedure Q&A

 The full testing procedure document is available on the COVID-19 page of the UKAD website.

-Urine and blood samples will be able to be collected from an athlete.
-Due to the need to breach social distance to collect blood samples, BCOs will be required to wear additional PPE (head visors).
+Both urine and blood samples will be collected from an athlete during the doping control process.
+Due to the need to breach social distance to collect blood samples, BCOs will be required to wear additional PPE (head visors and aprons) for this part of the testing procedure.

 DCP will ask athletes a series of COVID-19-related safeguarding/assessment questions on arriving at a testing location.
 These questions will give athletes the opportunity to identify themselves or, if testing is taking place at home, anyone in their household who is self-isolating or quarantining for any reason, including those presenting symptoms or who have tested positive for COVID-19.